Tennessee Missing Children Alerts & Criteria

 Issuing an AMBER Alert is not as simple as pressing a single button at TBI Headquarters.
 Instead, it’s a complex process, requiring various layers of notification across Tennessee.
 The TBI places priority on notifying the media, the National Weather Service, TDOT, and TBI’s social media audience, in an effort to quickly share information with the public at large.
 The TBI also works with the National Center for Missing and Exploited Children (NCMEC) to activate the cellular telephone network, billboards, and other secondary alert notifications.

 The TBI reserves this type of alert for missing children cases in which there is a concern for the child’s safety.

-In issuing an Endangered Child Alert, the TBI notifies local media – in specific regions of the state – about the missing child, along with any additional available information.
+In issuing an Endangered Child Alert, eligible for individuals 20 years old and younger, the TBI notifies local media – in specific regions of the state – about the missing child, along with any additional available information.
 The TBI also uses social media to further share the relevant information.